 When making this dish be sure to pick up a pork shoulder because it is the biggest and tastes the best.
 This recipe is one of the easiest and most delicious you will make.
 All you have to do is add all the ingredients to the pressure cooker and wait until everything is cooked to juicy and tender perfection.

-Also when shredding it use a fork or a meat grinder to ensure for the best pulled pork.
+Also when shredding it use a fork or a meat grinder to ensure the best-pulled pork.

 Watch Recipe video: